nixworks/public/news/2010/03/23/README.md

 ##### Turkey
 ### [A Turkish ship is hijacked by Somali pirates more than 1,000 miles away from the coast of Somalia and closer to India. ](/news/2010/03/23/a-turkish-ship-is-hijacked-by-somali-pirates-more-than-1-000-miles-away-from-the-coast-of-somalia-and-closer-to-india.md)
-_Context: India, Turkey, Somalia, Somali pirates_
+_Context: Turkey, Somali pirates, Somalia, India_

 ##### Virgin Galactic's
 ### [Virgin Galactic's SpaceShipTwo is shown on its maiden flight from the Mojave Air and Spaceport in Mojave, California, United States. ](/news/2010/03/23/virgin-galactic-s-spaceshiptwo-is-shown-on-its-maiden-flight-from-the-mojave-air-and-spaceport-in-mojave-california-united-states.md)
-_Context: SpaceShipTwo, Virgin Galactic's, Mojave, California, Mojave Air and Spaceport_
+_Context: Mojave Air and Spaceport, Virgin Galactic's, SpaceShipTwo, Mojave, California_

 ##### Burma
 ### [Burma's High Court refuses to accept a lawsuit by the National League for Democracy against the ruling State Peace and Development Council for what they allege are unfair and discriminatory election laws. ](/news/2010/03/23/burma-s-high-court-refuses-to-accept-a-lawsuit-by-the-national-league-for-democracy-against-the-ruling-state-peace-and-development-council-f.md)